Shaihuludus/stlprintbrowser/README.md

 Parameters:

-- --m directories in directory are treated as models and all of them are imported
+- --m - directories in directory are treated as models and all of them are imported
+- --a "author" - author for imported models